ApexRMS/landfireupdate/README.md

 The other input file, `mapzonesToKeepPath`, should be a CSV file with a single column listing each Map Zone to include in the run on a separate line.
 Note that a header line is required.
-The `config/Map Zone Lists/` folder includes two examples, one for running just Map Zone 19, and another for running the entire NW Geo Area.
+The `config/Map Zone Lists/` folder includes two examples, one for running just Map Zone 19 and another for running the entire NW Geo Area.

 ### SyncroSim Object Names

-These are the names of the SyncroSim library and project to be created.
-It is recommended to indicate the Geo Area in both these names.
+These are the names of the SyncroSim library and project that will be built by the R scripts.
+It is recommended to include the name of the Geo Area in both of these names.

 ### Parallel Processing Options